 How Much Orange Juice For 100 Mimosas?

-Whether it be a luncheon, afternoon tea, or Sunday brunch with the ladies, mimosas are a tangy and sweet drink to enjoy.
+Whether it be a luncheon, a wedding reception, afternoon tea, or Sunday brunch with the ladies, mimosas are a tangy and sweet drink to enjoy.
 Picture it: you have an event coming up, perhaps a bridal shower for your sister, and you are expecting quite a few guests.
 Before this fine gathering can go off without a hitch, you’ll need to plan how much mimosa supplies to buy.

 To make 100 mimosas, each 1 cup in volume, around 3 gallons (13.7 L) of orange juice is needed.
 As most mimosa recipes call for a 50/50 mix of freshly squeezed orange juice and dry sparkling wine, it would require a similar amount of bubbly booze to mix enough mimosa for 100 glasses.